MediaComem/comem-webdev/subjects/masrad-intro/README.md

 ## Citizen engagement

-The final delivrable of this course is a complete web application allowing a citizen to report problems encountered in the streets of a city.
+The final deliverable of this course is a complete web application allowing a citizen to report problems encountered in the streets of a city.

 This idea is inspired from the [FixMyStreet platform](https://www.fixmystreet.com/) you may know.